Cahir Davitt

-Cahir Davitt (15 August 1894 – 1 March 1986) was an Irish judge who served as a Judge of the Supreme Court from 1966 to 1976, President of the High Court from 1945 to 1966, a Judge of the High Court from 1951 to 1966 and a Judge of the Circuit Court from 1926 to 1951.
+Cahir Davitt (15 August 1894 – 1 March 1986) was an Irish judge who served as a Judge of the Supreme Court from 1966 to 1976, President of the High Court from 1945 to 1966, a Judge of the High Court from 1951 to 1966, and a Judge of the Circuit Court from 1926 to 1951.

 Background

 He was born in Rathmines, Dublin on 15 August 1894, as the second son of an American citizen Mary Yore and the Fenian and Land Leaguer Michael Davitt.
-His early influences towards equality for all were well founded in the struggles of Hazen Stuart Pingree, Alexander Macomb (Holmes) and subsequently influenced by the James Riddle Hoffa movement.
-He studied at St Michael's Christian Brothers, Dún Laoghaire, Presentation Brothers Glasthule and O’Connells CBS in Dublin and continued his education at University College Dublin and the King's Inns, being called to the Bar in January 1916.
+His early influences towards equality for all were well founded in the struggles of Hazen S. Pingree, Alexander Macomb and subsequently influenced by the James Riddle Hoffa movement.
+He studied at St Michael's Christian Brothers, Dún Laoghaire, Presentation Brothers Glasthule and O'Connells CBS in Dublin and continued his education at University College Dublin and the King's Inns, being called to the Bar in January 1916.

 Military service

-During the Irish War of Independence (1919–21) Davitt was appointed as a Dáil Courts 'Judge' in 1920 and sat on cases throughout the country while evading British Forces.
+During the Irish War of Independence (1919–1921), Davitt was appointed as a Dáil Courts judge in 1920 and sat on cases throughout the country while evading British Forces.
 Following the July 1921 Truce, Hugh Kennedy, then legal adviser to the Provisional Government, said he had been directed on behalf of the Government to ask Davitt if he would consider taking the new post of Judge-Advocate General.
-Davitt was granted time to consider and on reflection recognised it as a duty, despite the clear difficulties entailed in enacting a system of discipline with a changing army, discipline which Michael Collins told him he was anxious about, and of being responsible for the conduct of Courts-martial, of which he knew little.
-This became contentious on the outbreak of the Irish Civil War (1922–23) and Davitt was critical of what he referred to as ‘drumhead’ courts-martial: on one occasion he prevented the execution of a civilian spy convicted by a military court in Cathal Brugha barracks by pointing out that shooting him would be murder in law, and might be prosecuted as such if the other side won.
+Davitt was granted time to consider and on reflection recognised it as a duty, despite the clear difficulties entailed in enacting a system of discipline with a changing army, a discipline which Michael Collins told him he was anxious about, and of being responsible for the conduct of Courts-martial, of which he knew little.
+This became contentious on the outbreak of the Irish Civil War (1922–1923) and Davitt was critical of what he referred to as 'drumhead' courts-martial: on one occasion he prevented the execution of a civilian spy convicted by a military court in Cathal Brugha barracks by pointing out that shooting him would be murder in law, and might be prosecuted as such if the other side won.